 #5: Graduate Immigration Visa

-Launched on 1 July 2021, the Graduate Immigration Visa – also known as the Post-study Work visa – is a new visa that lets recent graduates from UK universities live and work in the UK for up to two years after finishing their studies.
-And best of all, there are no quotas, so any eligible international student can apply.
+The Graduate Immigration Visa, launched on 1 July 2021, is designed for recent graduates from UK universities to live and work in the UK for up to two years after completing their studies.

 #6: Tier 1 Investor Visa